 COBOL

-This language is available only in the Enterprise plan.
+This language is available only in the Subscription plans.

 Language-Specific Properties

-You can discover and update the COBOL-specific properties in the project Administration > General Settings > Languages > Cobol.
+To discover and update the COBOL-specific properties, navigate in SonarQube Cloud to Your Project > Administration > General Settings > Languages > Cobol.
+See the Analysis parameters page for more information about specific properties.

 Source code extraction